 2. Alona Beach, Panglao’s most famous beach

-It would be odd if you didn’t set foot on Alona Beach at some point during your trip to Bohol, since it’s the island’s most famous beach and also one of the best-known in the Philippines.
-Popular for a few decades now, unfortunately we’ve noticed its deterioration over the years.
-Here you’ll find lots of hotels, bars, and restaurants, as well as agencies for water sports (jet skis, water-skiing, parasailing…) and diving.
-It even has a 7‑ELEVEN now.
+You’re likely to visit Alona Beach at some point during your trip to Bohol, since it’s Panglao’s most famous beach and also one of the best-known in the Philippines.
+Although it has been popular for decades, we’ve unfortunately watched it become increasingly developed and crowded over the years.
+Here you’ll find lots of hotels, bars, and restaurants, as well as operators offering water sports (jet skiing, water-skiing, parasailing…) and diving trips.
+It even has a 7-ELEVEN now.

 Alona Beach is about 800 meters long, so it won’t even take 10 minutes to walk from end to end.
-Although it’s also shallow and affected by the tides, you can take a dip almost any time of day.
+Although it’s also shallow and affected by the tides, you can usually swim at almost any time of day.

-Since hotels and restaurants were built very close to the shoreline and the sand has noticeably receded as the sea advances, in many parts there’s hardly any space left to lay your towel.
-That’s why our recommendation is to not judge it too quickly and walk to its ends.
+Since hotels and restaurants were built very close to the shoreline and the beach has become noticeably narrower due to coastal erosion, in many parts there’s hardly any space left to lay your towel.
+That’s why we recommend not judging it too quickly and walking toward either end of the beach.

-If you go to the east, you can enjoy the widest area, the one in front of the Henann Resort.
-If you head west, in front of the Blue Ocean Bohol Beachfront Resort, you’ll also find a quieter stretch.
-Right here you’ll see a rocky area with stairs.
-If you keep going, you’ll reach Kaipayan Beach Bay, a small beach almost no one knows and one we also recommend visiting.
+If you walk toward the eastern end, you can enjoy the widest section, in front of the Henann Resort.
+If you walk toward the western end, in front of the Blue Ocean Bohol Beachfront Resort, you’ll also find a quieter stretch.
+There, you’ll see a rocky section with a set of stairs.
+If you keep going, you’ll reach Kaipayan Beach Bay, a small beach that few visitors know about and that we also recommend visiting.

 By the way, when the sun goes down, Alona’s restaurants usually bring out their grills.
-On weekends it’s common to have live music and, although there are bars, parties on Alona Beach aren’t anything wild.
-It’s a beach where it’s nice to have a beer until 1:00 or 2:00, but you won’t find a Benidorm here.
+Live music is common on weekends and, although there are bars, nightlife on Alona Beach is fairly laid-back.
+It’s a pleasant place to linger over a beer until 1:00 or 2:00 a.m., but don’t expect an all-night party resort.

 Places to stay in Alona Beach: La Sirenita Resort (read about our stay here) and Henann Resort Alona Beach.